for the Curriculum at Cowbit St Mary’s Church of England Primary School

 Our intent and ambition for our curriculum is that it is designed to meet, at a minimum, the requirements of the National Curriculum.
-It will enable learners to progress well in all year groups and attain at least Age Related Expectations by the end of KS2 in all subjects.
+It will enable learners to progress well in all year groups and attain at least age-related expectations (A.R.E.) by the end of KS2 in all subjects.

 We recognise the importance of tailoring our curriculum to the needs of our learners and families in our school community:

-- To reflect upon their progress and have ownership of their learning
+- Allow for them to reflect upon progress and have ownership in their learning

 We aim to offer our children a broad and balanced curriculum which ignites curiosity, creativity and a love of learning to last a lifetime.
-Through our core Christian Values, we aim to develop independent learners who can persevere when faced with challenge.
-Working with the Edison Learning Connected Curriculum, we are developing a holistic curriculum with personal and social development at its heart where children’s voices are paramount.
+Through our core Christian values: Forgiveness, Perseverance, Trust, Responsibility, Compassion and Respect.
+We aim to develop independent learners who can persevere when faced with challenge.
+Using the National Curriculum as our starting point, we have adapted Edison Learning’s Connected Curriculum to ensure the progression of skills and knowledge provides pupils the need to achieve.
+We have developed a holistic curriculum with personal and social development at its heart where children’s voices are paramount.
 This progressively builds and deepens knowledge, understanding and skills across the curriculum in which reading, writing and mathematics is embedded.